The Complete Military Moving Guide

 - Monetary Allowance in Lieu of Transportation (MALT): The MALT is a mileage reimbursement that you can claim for one or two cars if you’re traveling with dependents.

-- Transportation of POC: If you’re moving overseas, you can ship one car to your new station and back if it’s explicitly included in your orders.
-You must deliver the car to an approved shipping location and pick up at your destination at an approved receiving location.
+- Transportation of POC: If you’re moving overseas, you can ship one car to your new station if it’s explicitly included in your orders.
+Rules vary by location and branch, so confirm POV shipment eligibility with your transportation office and check your orders carefully.

 - Per Diem: You’ll receive per diem for food and miscellaneous daily costs while traveling to your new station.

-- Basic Housing Allowance (BHA): If you will be living off-base, you may qualify for a BHA which are non-taxable monies to cover your rent and utilities.
+- Basic Allowance for Housing (BAH): If you will be living off-base, you may qualify for a BAH, which is non-taxable money to cover your rent and utilities.

 - Overseas Housing Allowance (OHA): You are eligible for the monthly non-taxable OHA to cover rent and utilities if you won’t be living in government quarters when you are transferred overseas.